swisscom/dop_common/doc/plan_format_v0.0.1.md

 roles and nodes can be mixed, dop_common will simply merge the list of nodes.
 However there has to be at least one node in every step.

+### canary_host

+If this flag is set to true DOPi will randomly choose one host and apply the step in a first round only to this host and only run the others in parallel, once this step succeeded.
+This flag is set to fals by default.

 ### command

 The command can either be directly a plugin name if no parameters are needed or a command hash which will be passed to the plugin.
 The only fixed variable here is the **plugin** variable.
 The rest of the variables in the command hash depends on the plugin in use and how it will parse the hash.